TAbdiukov/GMod-E2/README.md

 * <ins>**Brief**</ins>: Defeats anti-AFK system in an unconventional way.
 * <ins>**Usage**</ins>:
 	1. Spawn a hover vehicle.
-	2. Place a E2 on it, and
+	2. Place an E2 on it, and
 	3. Sit inside.

 	The vehicle will twitch slightly, letting the player to take a break.